 Here is the description of security settings controls:

 VT Publisher can also use RTMP, RTMPS, UDP, and HLS streams as sources.

 Hit "Add URL" and paste the streaming link into the field below.
 Add parameters into the respective field to define extra settings.

-If your original audio have 2 audio channels and external audio also have 2 audio channels, the video stream will contain 4 audio channels in total (2 original video audio + 2 external audio).
-You can use Audio Channels Mask setting to keep only External audio in the stream, in the example above External audio is on channels 3 and 4 and using "3,4" as Audio Channels Mask will be keep only two audio channels from External audio source.
+If your original audio has 2 audio channels and external audio also has 2 audio channels, the video stream will contain 4 audio channels in total (2 original video audio + 2 external audio).
+You can use Audio Channels Mask setting to keep only External audio in the stream, in the example above External audio is on channels 3 and 4, and using "3,4" as Audio Channels Mask will be kept only two audio channels from the external audio source.

 Shows you network and encoding statistics.
 It has some different states:

 Ready for connect.
 This state means that you successfully published the stream, but not connected to any VT Receivers.
 Looks like the following string:

 (Web20:0) Ready for connect VT20 GW:3 W:0 C:0